tiger413/HymNet/README.md

 ### Introduction

 **HymDrone** comprises 59,138 high-resolution images across 55 sequences, encompassing 9 distinct scene types: park, nighttime, hilly areas with trees, open terrain with sparse trees, beach, jungle, mountains, highways, and sunset — as well as 5 diverse weather conditions: sunny (a), fog (b), haze (c), falling leaves (d), and heavy snow or rain (e).
 Illumination conditions vary from dawn to dusk.
-All images are captured in high-definition resolution of 1920×1080 pixels, with precise bounding box annotations provided for each UAV target in every image.
+All images have a resolution of 1920×1080 pixels, and precise bounding box annotations are provided for each UAV target.

 <p align="center">
   <img src="assets/scenes.png" width="600">